ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the FIB configuration data into an etcd data store using the [FIB key][key-reference] .
+Put the FIB configuration data into an etcd data store using the [FIB key][vpp-key-reference] .

 Example Data: